 MTV News (February 11, 1984)

 TV's Foul-Ups, Bleeps, Blunders, Bloopers, Practical Jokes and Political Debates (April 7, 1984)

 Worst musical guests:

 (*) indicates the writer remained credited on-staff next season, (**) indicates a writer who was credited as a guest only the next year, and (~) indicates a returning writer from previous seasons.

 Special thanks to Kevin Kelton, Nate Herman and Gary Kroeger for their valuable background information on their work this season.

 I consider this blog a living document, so any new information that comes to light will be added to the reviews as it becomes available.
-If any SNL writers, performers, or crew members from this timeframe have information they would like to contribute or correct, I welcome your insight and encourage you to get in contact with me.
+If any SNL writers, performers, or crew members from this timeframe have information they would like to contribute or correct, I welcome their insight and encourage them to get in contact with me.

 In two weeks, I will post my introduction to the 1984-85 season reviews, with the reviews themselves beginning on October 1, and will attempt to keep to a weekly schedule for the most part thereafter.

 I am interested in continuing on to the 1985-86 season afterward, but due to the amount of post-production work done on that year's repeat airings, I would prefer to have access to as many original broadcasts as possible so I can better track what was altered in each show.